-As soon as the building work is completed, you should be prepared to open as a fully operational business again.
-Most of your claim will now be finalised, however, the business interruption part of the claim could still be awaiting completion.
+As soon as the building work is complete, you should be prepare to open as a fully operational business again.
+Most of your claim will now be settled.
+However, the business interruption part of the claim could still be awaiting completion.

-This may not be finalised until you are operational to the level seen before the incident occurred.
+This may not be complete until you are operational to the level seen before the incident occurred.

 Why Choose Public Loss Adjusters?